satoutahhaithem/traffic-shapping_tasks/WebRTC_Streaming/README.md

     ```bash
     sudo ./traffic_shapping/dynamic_tc_control.sh
     ```
-3. You will see a menu allowing you to set network conditions (rate, delay, loss), view stats, or reset the configuration.

-## 5. Expected Output

-*   **For Synchronized Measurement:** A Matplotlib window will appear showing real-time graphs of commanded vs. measured bitrate and latency.
-*   **For Manual Control:** The interactive script will prompt you for traffic shaping values.
-The video window will show the stream quality changing in response to your adjustments.
+3. Use the menu to set a custom rate, delay, and packet loss.
+The changes will affect the video stream immediately.
+You can run the measurement script from Method A in a separate terminal to visualize the impact of your manual changes.